List of drugs banned by the World Anti-Doping Agency: Beta-2 agonists

-Hormone antagonists and modulators
+Hormone and metabolic modulators

 Hormone levels of a particular hormone, like testosterone, can be changed not only by administering it, but also by altering related hormones.
 For example, the estrogens estrone and estradiol are biosynthetically produced by the enzyme aromatase, respectively, from androstenedione and testosterone, which are both produced from 17α-hydroxyprogesterone.
 Thus, when the body senses low levels of estrogen, the precursor compounds 17α-hydroxyprogesterone, androstenedione, and testosterone are up-regulated.
 Likewise, interfering with a hormone's receptor leads to similar effects.

 Because of these natural hormone-hormone interdependent biosynthetic pathways and hormone-receptor interactions, all aromatase inhibitors, including anastrozole, letrozole, aminoglutethimide, exemestane, formestane, and testolactone are banned.
 Selective estrogen receptor modulators, including raloxifene, tamoxifen and toremifene are banned.
 Clomiphene, cyclofenil, fulvestrant, and all other anti-estrogenic substances are banned.
 Myostatin inhibitors are banned.
 Metabolic modulators including peroxisome proliferator-activated receptor delta (PPARδ) agonists (e.g., GW 1516), PPARδ-AMP-activated protein kinase (AMPK) axis agonists (e.g. AICAR) are also banned.
 Meldonium was banned on 1 January 2016, which was often used during the Russian doping scandal.